eclipse-ecal/ecal/ecal/benchmarks/pubsub_multi/README_benchmark_pubsub_multi.md

-# Multi‑Topic Pub/Sub Background‑Load Benchmark (eCAL + Google Benchmark)
+# eCAL Multi‑Topic Pub/Sub Background‑Load Benchmark

 This document describes a microbenchmark that measures publish performance on a **foreground topic** while generating configurable **background traffic** on multiple other topics.